slarda/harness/commands.md

 ## `harness-env`

 `harness-env` is a Bash shell script that is sourced before any command is run.
-All required variable should be defined like this:
+All required variables can be overridden here if needed:

     export MONGO_HOST=<some-host-name>
     export MONGO_PORT=<some-port-number>

-A full list of these will be provided in a bash shell script that sets up any overrides before launching Harness.
+A full list of these will be provided in a `harness-env` and `auth-server-env`.

 ## `some-engine.json` Required Parameters